 The last day of February each year is designated as worldwide “Rare Disease Day” to call attention to the public health issues associated with rare diseases, which affect nearly 30 million Americans and countless others around the world.
 This day is intended to bring together the patients and families with rare diseases to discuss the need for greater awareness, more research, and better access to diagnosis and treatment.
+The concept of Rare Disease Day was launched in Europe by the European Rare Disease Organization (EURORDIS).
+Rare Disease Day is now observed in over 90 countries.

 More than 200 organizations, institutions, and companies have signed on as “Rare Disease Day Partners” in a U.S. coalition supporting the special observance.
 The coalition includes patient organizations, professional societies, government agencies, medical researchers, and pharmaceutical and biotechnology companies.